OrchardCMS/OrchardCore/src/docs/reference/modules/Menu/README.md

 ## Mark active item in a menu

 Some times you need to set a menu item as active if it is the currently displayed one.
 Because menus are cached, this must be done from javascript.
-OrchardCore.Menus module provides a script to help you with that.
+OrchardCore.Menu module provides a script to help you with that.

 ``` javascript
 function activateLinks(options,cb)